webpack/webpack.js.org/content/guides/production-build.md

 and then have environment specific files and simply use 'webpack-merge' to merge them.
 This would help to avoid code repetitions.
 For example, you could have all your base configurations like resolving your js, ts, png, jpeg, json and so on.. in a common base file as follows:

+NOTE: THIS EXAMPLE USES WEBPACK VERSION 1 NOT VERSION 2

 ** base.js **
 ```js
 module.exports = function() {